crsuzh/ReplicationSuccess/README.md

 The R package ReplicationSuccess contains utilities for design and analysis of replication studies.
-Traditional methods based on statistical significance, as well as more recently developed methods such as the sceptical *p**-value are included.
-In addition, datasets from four large-scale replication projects are included.
-The package also provides functions to compute the *p*-value from the harmonic mean chi-squared test as well as the *p*-value for intrinsic credibility.
+Traditional methods based on statistical significance, as well as more recently developed methods such as the sceptical *p*-value are included.
+Data sets from four large-scale replication projects are also provided.
+The package also includes functions to compute the *p*-value from the harmonic mean chi-squared test as well as the *p*-value for intrinsic credibility.